ten-protocol/go-ten/design/security/randomness_design.md

-# Randomness in Ten design
+# Randomness in TEN design

 ## Scope

-The purpose of this document is to describe how randomness is generated and exposed to Ten smart contracts.
+The purpose of this document is to describe how randomness is generated and exposed to TEN smart contracts.

 ## Overview